FISCO-BCOS/FISCO-BCOS-DOC/en/docs/design/architecture/group.md

     For example:

-    Agency A, B, C, D consituted a blockchain network to operate Project 1.
+    Agency A, B, C, D constituted a blockchain network to operate Project 1.
 But now, A and B want to start Project 2 in the condition that C has no access to its data and transactions.
 How to realize it?

     - **1.3 series FISCO BCOS** : Agency A and B build another chain to operate Project 2.
 Administrator needs to operate and maintain both chains and their ports.

-    - **FISCO BCOS 2.0** ：Agency A and B bulid another group for Project 2.
+    - **FISCO BCOS 2.0** ：Agency A and B build another group for Project 2.
 Administrator maintains only one chain.

-    Obviously both solutions can achieve privacy protection, but FISCO BCOS 2.0 gets advantages in scalability, operation and maintainence and flexibility.
+    Obviously both solutions can achieve privacy protection, but FISCO BCOS 2.0 gets advantages in scalability, operation and maintenance and flexibility.
 ```

 In multi-group structure, Networking is shared among groups.
 Groups can isolate messages of some ledger through [networking access and whitelist] (../security_control/node_management.md).